The Secret of Waking Up Early: Recreating the Dawn

-Lesson No. 30 | * Tuesday, Parashas Matos, 20 Tammuz 5755 - Morning Lesson at the Yeshiva
+Lesson No. 30 | Tuesday, Parashas Matos, 20 Tammuz 5755 - Morning Lesson at the Yeshiva

 "He should strengthen himself like a lion to stand up in the morning for the service of his Creator, so that it is he who awakens the dawn" (Shulchan Aruch, Orach Chaim 1:1).

-Creating the World Anew Every Day
+Recreating the World Every Day

 Who creates the morning?
 Those who rise and wake up early.
 The moment a person rises to awaken the dawn, he literally creates it.
-The dawn is created by those who get up in the morning, who play music, who sing, who pray, and who cry out to Hashem, may He be blessed.
+The dawn is created by those who wake up in the morning, who play music, who sing, who pray, and who cry out to Hashem, may He be blessed.

 The conduct of the entire world depends on those early risers.
 The more people there are praying, singing, crying, and playing music to Hashem in the morning, the more the world will run in its proper order.
-Everything is determined and influenced according to the intensity of the morning service of the Jewish people.
+Everything is determined and influenced by the intensity of the morning service of the Jewish people.

 The Eternal Holiness of Jerusalem